 People constantly ask us about where we'll be diving.
-Hawaiian Diving Adventures is continually exploring new dive sites.
-Most of these spots we visit on a regular basis.
+Most of the best spots we visit on a regular basis.
 Want to check out a specific site?
 Just ask!

 The Seatiger (105')